Unity-Technologies/com.unity.multiplayer.rfcs/README.md

 In short, to get a major feature added to Unity Multiplayer, one must first get the RFC merged into the RFC repository as a markdown file.
 At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Unity Multiplayer.

-- Fork the RFC repo [RFC repository](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs)
+- Fork the RFC repo [RFC repository](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs).
 - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is descriptive).
 Don't assign an RFC number yet; This is going to be the PR number and we'll rename the file accordingly if the RFC is accepted.
+- Make sure to put all relevant materials (if any) such as images, PDFs etc. under a folder named exactly as markdown document filename without extension (e.g. markdown document: `text/0000-my-feature.md` and materials folder: `text/0000-my-feature/`) in your upcoming PR.
-- Please make sure to include the feature proposal document only (`0000-my-feature.md`) in your upcoming PR.
-Any PRs with additional files will be closed and asked for proposal document only under a  completely new PR.
-All implementations including POCs, prototypes, demos, either polished or unpolished works are all subject to be reviewed under a different PR on their respective repositories with the links between.
+- Do not include implementations including POCs, prototypes, demos, either polished or unpolished works.
+They are all subject to be reviewed under a different PR on their respective repositories with the links between.
 - Fill in the RFC.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
 - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
 - Each pull request will be labeled with the most relevant Unity Multiplayer team, which will lead to its being triaged by that team in a future meeting and assigned to a member of the subteam.